suwebdev/wats-lab-faq/first-question.md

 * id\_ecdsa.pub
 * id\_ed25519.pub

-# Create public key/private key files if they don't
+# Create public key/private key files if they don't already exist

-You only need to do this step if you don't already have public/private key files.
+**You only need to do this step if you don't already have public/private key files.**

 You ll first create the key files using the email you provided to Github.
 This will label the keys with that  email.